 (e.g., the other individual's supervisor, Division Director, etc.) giving details relating to

-steps to investigate the complaint.
-If your agency does not have a Human Resources Manager or if
+investigate the complaint.
+If your agency does not have a Human Resources Manager or if the

-the complaint crosses agency lines, then the Office of Management and Budget shall be notified,
+crosses agency lines, then the Office of Management and Budget shall be notified, and a

 Following investigation of the complaint, the validity of the charge will be determined.

 If charges are determined to be valid, the parties will be informed that the applicable